opengeospatial/ogcapi-environmental-data-retrieval/implementations/servers/murithigeo-ogc-edr.md

-# OGC-EDR Reference Server Implementation by Edwin Gichuru
+# OGC-EDR Demo Server Implementation by Edwin Gichuru

 This implementation is a work in progress and may not conform to the conformance classes advertised.
 If such an error is found, feel free to create an issue or reach out via e-mail.